Kitware/trame/docs/content/docs/tutorial-layouts.md

 The `SinglePage` extends the `FullScreenPage` with a few predifined components such as *logo*, *title*, *toolbar*, *content*, and *footer*.

 The *logo* and *title* sit on the left-hand side of the *toolbar* and customized as necessary.
 The logo accepts an 32x32 image or an VIcon such as those found at [Material Design Icons](https://materialdesignicons.com/).
 The *toolbar* itself exposes its *children* array where one can add components as needed.
-The *footer* can be hidden, but currently has Trame branding and the progress bar.
+The *footer* can be hidden, but currently has trame branding and the progress bar.
 The *content* has a *children* array to which you may add your desired Vuetify components.

 **First**, we import the `SinglePage` class.